Why MannKind Corporation (MNKD) Stock Could See Much Higher Prices Ahead

 MannKind Corporation (MNKD): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 38.45% up over the past 12 months and Pfizer Inc. (PFE) that is -1.65% lower over the same period.
-Novo Nordisk A/S (NVO) is 5.56% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 40.01% up over the past 12 months and Pfizer Inc. (PFE) that is 2.86% higher over the same period.
+Novo Nordisk A/S (NVO) is 3.35% up on the 1-year trading charts.